albertmfum/NHG_Technical_Assessment/README.md

 - Configure the Bicep templates to deploy the static website files to the storage account.
 - Implement the necessary configurations for hosting the static website, including setting up the appropriate storage account settings and enabling CDN
 - Utilize Pester, a testing framework for PowerShell, to write and execute tests against the deployed infrastructure.
 Create Pester tests to validate the correct deployment of the static website, including verifying the website content, CDN configuration, and overall functionality.
+- complete code to production ready and merge into main